hasezoey/yt-downloader-rust/.github/CONTRIBUTING.md

 In this project Scope can be either an file name or an rust path like:

-For non rust files & rust files that change outside an rust path: `cli.yml`.
+For non rust files & rust files that change outside an rust path: `Cargo.toml`.
 For rust files with rust path: `utils::Arguments` (or less preferred `crate::utils::Arguments`).
-For multiple changes in *one* file, the file name can also be used `utils.rs`.
+For multiple changes in *one* file, the file name can also be used `utils.rs` or also using rust path-like `utils::*`.

 The Scope can also be left out when it affects more than one file.